 With 10 days in Peru, you can explore several regions by taking internal flights or get to know one region in more depth.
 The highlights of the Cusco and Machu Picchu region can easily be combined with Lake Titicaca or the Amazon jungle.
 Alternatively, head north to enjoy lesser-known archaeological highlights, spectacular treks and beaches.
-Another very popular route is to travel south into the desert, then up through the canyons to the high Andean plains.
-Here are five different itineraries to help you make the most of your trip.
+See more ideas in this great list.